 - 1. Note the contents of this report;

-- Approve notification of the intention to classify and reclassify reserve land, collectively known as the Luggate Red Bridge Reserves, with legal descriptions:
+- 2. Approve the following reserve classifications for the land at the Luggate Red Bridge Reserves:

 - a.
-To be Historic Reserve
+To be classified or reclassified as Historic Reserve

 - i.
 Lot 5 DP 490602

-- Section 37 Blk VII Lower Hawea SD
+- ii.
+Section 37 Blk VII Lower Hawea SD

 - iii.
 Section 6 Blk VII Lower Hawea SD

 - iv.
 Section 1 SO 489559

 - v.
 Section 3 SO 489559

 - b.
-To be Recreation Reserve
+To be reclassified as Recreation Reserve

 - vi.
 Section 34 Blk VII Lower Hawea SD

-- 3. Appoint three Board members, any two of whom can hear any objections received and make a recommendation back to full Council on the proposed classification and reclassification.
+- Agree to the exercise of the Minister's consent (under delegation from the Minister of Conservation) to the classification and reclassification of the reserves as detailed above.

+- 4. Delegate signing authority and to register the appropriate notices in the New Zealand Gazette to the General Manager, Property and Infrastructure.